-Mitigation is proposed for cumulative impacts to the intersection of El Camino Real/SR 56 EB on-ramp, which would involve payment of a fair-share contribution by the project applicant towards the widening and re-striping of the EB approach to provide one left, one shared through/left-turn, one through, and two right-turn lanes (Mitigation Measure 5.2-9).
-Although the identified improvements would fully mitigate cumulative impacts, the project's cumulative impact to this intersection is considered potentially significant because the timing of the improvement is within the jurisdiction of CalTrans and cannot be assured by the City or the applicant to be implemented at the time the impact occurs.
-Therefore, cumulative impacts to this intersection would remain significant.
+Mitigation is proposed for cumulative impacts to the intersection of El Camino Real/SR 56 EB on-ramp, which would involve payment of a fair-share contribution_by the project applicant towards the widening and re-striping of the EB approach to provide one left, one shared through/left-turn, one through, and two right-turn lanes (Mitigation Measure 5.2-9).
+Although the identified improvements would fully mitigate cumulative impacts, the project's cumulative impact to this intersection is considered significant because the identified improvements are not within the City's jurisdiction.
+As timely implementation of these improvements is within the jurisdiction of Caltrans Absent a Traffic Mitigation Agreement with Caltrans, cumulative impacts to this intersection would remain significant.

-Mitigation is proposed for direct and cumulative impacts to the intersection of Del Mar Heights Road/I-5 NB ramps, which consists of (1) widening and re-striping the I-5 NB off-ramp to include dual left, one shared through/right, and one right-turn lane; (2) extending the WB right-turn pocket to 845 feet and modifying the raised median; and (3) reconfiguring the median on the Del Mar Heights Road bridge to extend the EB dual left-turn pocket to 400 feet (Mitigation Measure 5.2-10).
-Direct and cumulative impacts would remain potentially significant following the installation of the improvements, which are outside the control of the City.
+Mitigation is proposed for direct and cumulative impacts to the intersection of Del Mar Heights Road/I-5 NB ramps, which consists of (1) widening/re-striping the I-5 NB off-ramp to include dual left, one shared through/right, and one right-turn lanes; (2) extending the WB right-turn pocket to 845 feet and modifying the raised median; and (3) reconfiguring the median on the Del Mar Heights Road bridge to extend the EB dual left-turn pocket to 400 feet (Mitigation Measure 5.2-10).
+Implementation of the mitigation would reduce delays at this intersection; however, the project's direct and cumulative impact to this intersection is considered significant because the intersection would continue to operate at LOS E or F even with the proposed improvements.
+Therefore, direct and cumulative impacts would remain significant.